cyanpencil/PokeCTF/README.md

 PokeCTF uses a docker container for the web server, and a docker container for each interactive challenge that must be hosted on the server.

 Edit and run `deploy.sh` to spawn all the docker containers and run the CTF.

+Define your set of challenges and flags in `pokectf/challs.py`

 # Ansi art
 Each time a random pokemon from the first 40 of the first collection will be served in ANSI art.